OrchardCMS/OrchardCore/src/docs/reference/modules/AutoSetup/README.md

 ## Using Distributed Lock For Auto Setup

-In the case where multiple OrchardCore instances share the same Redis Database, you might need Distributed Lock for atomic Auto Setup.
+If multiple OrchardCore instances sharing the same database are launched, you might need a distributed lock for an atomic auto setup.
 ![Use case](./assets/lock-use-case.png)
-You should Enable RedisLock feature in Startup file
+You should enable the Redis Lock feature in the startup file.

 ```csharp
     public void ConfigureServices(IServiceCollection services)